Events

 Exploring our Natural Creativity through Spiritual Teachings of Hanukkah, Tu B’Shvat and Purim

-A three session series focusing on the teachings on Hanukkah, Tu B’Shvat & Purim and how they resonate with each person.
+We will be focusing on the teachings on Hanukkah and how they resonate with each person.
 We will explore selected texts from the Jewish tradition in Hevrutah (with a study partner) and then will follow a simple process to creatively express ourselves through making art.
 No previous knowledge of Hebrew, Jewish Text study or artistic expression necessary!
 Materials provided.
-(The process we will use comes from the Jewish Studio Project that R. Tobie Weisman has been learning for the past year) Co-sponsored by Beth Jacob and JCVT
+(The process we will use comes from the Jewish Studio Project that R. Tobie Weisman has been learning for the past year) Co-sponsored by Beth Jacob and JCVT.

 Yom Limmud: Day of Learning